achuwilson/pydrake-manipulator-documentation/README.md

   FRI stands for "Fast Robot Interface", which is an addon provided by Kuka, enables real time control of the robot system.
 This requires control signals be generated in an external computer and sent over the KONI Ethernet port.
 The FRI is not enabled out of the box and has to be installed and enabled through the Sunrise workbench.
 The default IP address of the FRI interface is ```192.170.10.2```

-  Kuka provides FRI-Client libararies in C++ and Java, which can be found inside the examples directory after the installation of FRI library in Sunrise WorkBench.
+  Kuka provides FRI-Client libraries in C++ and Java, which can be found inside the examples directory after the installation of FRI library in Sunrise WorkBench.
 The C++ libraries can be found in the file named ```FRI-Client-SDK_Cpp.zip```.
 It can be used to build applications that communicates with Kuka controller over FRI.

   Drake uses the FRI interface to control the IIWA from an external computer.

 ## **Controlling IIWA from ROS**

-The [```iiwa_stack```](https://github.com/IFL-CAMP/iiwa_stack) package can be used to interface IIWA fron ROS.
+The [```iiwa_stack```](https://github.com/IFL-CAMP/iiwa_stack) package can be used to interface IIWA from ROS.
 It uses the Smart Servoing functionality over the KLI network interface.

 The ROSJava nodes running on the robot controller as a Sunrise RobotApplication sends data and receives commands from a ROS master running on the external PC.
 The [wiki](https://github.com/IFL-CAMP/iiwa_stack/wiki) provides detailed instructions on controlling from ROS.